benaiahayitey/benaiahayitey/README.md

-- 👋 Hi, I’m @benaiahayitey
+- 👋 Hi, I’m @lucas
-- 👀 I’m interested in  Data Analysis
+- 👀 I’m interested in Business and Tech Consulting
-- 🌱 I’m currently learning SQL & EXCEL
+- 🌱 I’m currently learning GenAi
-- 💞️ I’m looking to collaborate on Project
+- 💞️ I’m looking to collaborate on Projects
-- 📫 How to reach me Email: benaiahayitey@gmail.com or Whatsapp: +233540317984
+- 📫 How to reach me Email: benaiahayitey@gmail.com or Whatsapp: +233256651786

 <!---
 benaiahayitey/benaiahayitey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.